dmzoneill/jira-creator/README.md

 ### 🏷️ Set Priority

-To change the priority of an issue, use:
+To set the priority of an issue, use the `set-priority` command, followed by the issue key and the new priority.

 ```bash
 rh-issue set-priority AAP-123 High